 When people first hear the phrase “Ask, believe, receive,” it can sound like a spiritual vending machine.
-But this principle, famously highlighted by Jesus' inner dialogue in the Gospels, is not about making requests to an external God.
-It is about a relationship within: the interplay of desire, imagination, and feeling.
+But this principle, highlighted again and again by Jesus in the Gospels, is not about making requests to a distant God (we left the idea of an external retributive God with Job) —it’s about an inner relationship: the sacred interplay of desire, imagination, and feeling.
+It's significant that it's a phrase spoken by Jesus in all four gospels:

 “Therefore a man shall leave his father and his mother and shall cleave to his wife, and they shall be one flesh.”